 Projections by the UCS suggest that wildfires could get four, five and even six times as bad as they currently are within this century.

-Portugal remains on high alert as a wave of wildfires has swept the country, with around 350 isolated fires
+Portugal was on high alert after a wave of wildfires swept the country in 2016, with around 350 isolated fires

 What is the main reason wildfires are increasing?

 Funk has been researching the impact of climate change on landscapes in the US, and says there is very well documented scientific evidence that climate change has been increasing the length of the fire season, the size of the area burned each year and the number of wildfires.

 Wildfires are typically either started accidentally by humans - such as a burning cigarette carelessly tossed out of a window - or by natural causes like lightning.

 These "ignition events" don't have a major effect on the scale of the fire, says Funk.
 But what does affect scale are prevailing climate conditions.
 And these have become warmer and drier - due to climate change.